Cauliflower Ear · What Is It, Causes, Treatment, and More

 How is cauliflower ear treated?

-Individuals with traumatic ear injury and subsequent auricular hematoma should seek medical advice and care within six hours of the initial injury, before cartilage necrosis occurs.
+Individuals with traumatic ear injury and subsequent auricular hematoma should seek medical advice and care within 6 hours of the initial injury, before cartilage necrosis occurs.
 Prompt treatment decreases the probability of developing cauliflower ear.
 Aspiration, or the removal of the accumulated blood with a needle, and pressure dressing of the ear with bandages is usually required as a first line of treatment.
-For individuals who seek treatment after the initial six-hour window, an invasive incision may be required to remove blood clots and prevent cartilage necrosis.
+For individuals who seek treatment after the initial 6-hour window, an invasive incision may be required to remove blood clots and prevent cartilage necrosis.
 Follow-up after the initial treatment is important for all individuals in order to monitor for and prevent reaccumulation of blood or fluid in the area.

 If cauliflower ear with fibrosis has already occurred, individuals may opt for a cosmetic procedure to resolve the deformity.
 Surgical intervention aims to remove the fibrous tissue without compromising the ear’s structural integrity.
 Costal cartilage, taken from the ribs, can be used to enhance the ear’s structural integrity.

 Prevention is the most successful means of dealing with trauma-induced cauliflower ear.
-Therefore, athletes competing in high-risk sports are advised to wear protective headgear in order to prevent cauliflower ear.
+Therefore, athletes competing in high-risk sports are advised to wear protective headgear in order to prevent cauliflower ear

 In cases of relapsing polychondritis, steroids and nonsteroidal anti-inflammatory drugs (NSAIDs) may be part of treatment.